 While it may seem obvious, many test-takers pick GRE test dates that are either way too soon or way too far away.
 The pitfalls of choosing a test date that's too soon are obvious: you won't have enough time to prepare yourself to get the score you want.
 But what's the problem with choosing a test date months from now?
 First, it'll reduce your motivation to start studying immediately.
 More importantly, if you wait until the last minute to take the GRE, you won't have a chance to retake the exam if you need to.
 A lot of students find they do better on their second official exam, so definitely leave time for a retake well before official program deadlines.

 Maybe you're thinking back to the undergraduate admission process, where you may have walked into the SAT or ACT with little to no preparation and did well enough to get the score you wanted.
 With the GRE test, though, it'll be a different experience altogether.
 The GRE measures reasoning, just as undergraduate admission tests do—but it does so using complex math patterns and vocabulary terms you will need to learn (or at the very least refresh your memory about).

 To do well on the GRE, you will need to prepare—and the earlier, the better.
-Taking at least one GRE practice test early in your preparation will help familiarize you with the test format.
+There are many different GRE prep courses available online, and taking at least one GRE practice test early in your preparation will help familiarize you with the test format.
 From there, work on learning and mastering the gaps in knowledge that "diagnostic" test revealed, continuing to work on areas of weakness and reinforce your strengths.

 On test day